Fitus/Zaloha2.sh/DOCUMENTATION.md

 GNU sort, for instance, is able to intelligently switch to an external sort-merge algorithm, if it determines that the data is "too big", thus mitigating this concern.

+Side remark here: The theoretical time complexity of Zaloha is O(n * log n) due to the sorts, but practically the runtime is dominated by the FIND scans.

 Talking further in database developer's language: The data model of all CSV metadata files is the same and is described in form of comments in AWKPARSER.